scalalandio/chimney/docs/docs/supported-transformations.md

     scala-cli compile --scala $scala_version --platform $platform .
     ```

+## Total `Transformer`s vs `PartialTransformer`s

+While looking at code examples you're going to see these 2 terms: **Total Transformers** and **Partial Transformers**.

+Chimney's job is to generate the code which will convert value of one type (often called a **source** type, or `From`)
+into another type (often called a **target** type, or `To`).
+When Chimney has enough information to generate
+the transformation, most of the time it could do it for **every** value of the source type.
+In Chimney we called such
+transformations Total (because they are virtually **total functions**).
+One way in which Chimney allows you to use such
+transformation is through `Transformer[From, To]`:

+!!! example

+    ```scala
+    //> using dep io.scalaland::chimney:{{ git.tag or local.tag }}
+    import io.scalaland.chimney.Transformer

+    class MyType(val a: Int)
+    class MyOtherType(val b: String)

+    val transformer: Transformer[MyType, MyOtherType] = (src: MyType) => new MyOtherType(src.a.toString)

+    transformer.transform(new MyType(10)) // new MyOtherType("10")

+    import io.scalaland.chimney.dsl._

+    // when the compiler can find an implicit Transformer implicit val transformerAsImplicit: Transformer[MyType, MyOtherType] = transformer

+    // we can use this extension method to call it (new MyType(10)).transformInto[MyOtherType] // new MyOtherType("10")
+    ```

+For many cases Chimney can generate this `Transformer` for you, without you having to do anything.
+As a matter of the
+fact, the majority of this page describes exactly that.
+In some cases Chimney might not know how to generate a total
+transformation - but you would know, and you [could provide it yourself](#custom-transformations).
+But what if
+converting one type into another cannot be described with a total function?

+Partial Transformers owe their name to **partial functions**.
+They might successfully convert only some values of
+the source type.
+However, contrary to Scala's `PartialFunction` they do not throw an `Exception` when you pass a "wrong"
+input into it.
+Instead, they return `partial.Result[To]`, which can store both successful and failed conversions and,
+in case of failure, give you some information about the cause (an error message, an exception, value for which partial
+function was not defined, "empty value" when something was expected) and even the path to the failed conversion
+(a field name, an index of a collection, a key of a map).

+!!! example

+    ```scala
+    //> using dep io.scalaland::chimney:{{ git.tag or local.tag }}
+    import io.scalaland.chimney.{PartialTransformer, partial}

+    class MyType(val b: String)
+    class MyOtherType(val a: Int)

+    val transformer: PartialTransformer[MyType, MyOtherType] = PartialTransformer[MyType, MyOtherType] { (src: MyType) =>
+      partial.Result.fromCatching(src.a.toInt)
+        .prependErrorPath(partial.PathElement.Accessor("a"))
+        .map { a =>
+          new MyOtherType(a)
+        }
+    }

+    transformer.transform(new MyType("10")).asEither
+      .left.map(_.asErrorPathMessages) // Right(new MyOtherType(10))
+    transformer.transform(new MyType("NaN")).asEither
+      .left.map(_.asErrorPathMessages) // Left(Iterable("a" -> ThrowableMessage(e: NumberFormatException)))

+    import io.scalaland.chimney.dsl._

+    // when the compiler can find an implicit Transformer implicit val transformerAsImplicit: PartialTransformer[MyType, MyOtherType] = transformer

+    // we can use this extension method to call it (new MyType("10")).transformIntoPartial[MyotherType].asEither
+      .left.map(_.asErrorPathMessages) // Right(new MyOtherType(10))
+    (new MyType("NaN")).transformIntoPartial[MyOtherType].asEither
+      .left.map(_.asErrorPathMessages) // Left(Iterable("a" -> ThrowableMessage(e: NumberFormatException)))
+    ```

+As you can see `partial.Result` contains `Iterable` as a structure for holding its errors.
+Thanks to that:

+  - errors are aggregated - after partial transformation you have access to all failures that happened, so that you
+    could fix them at once, rather than rerunning transformation several times
+    - you can turn this off with a runtime flag, just call `.transformIntoPartial[To](failFast = true)`
+  - errors are lazy - if their computation is expensive and they aren't used, you are not paying for it
+  - there are some build-in conversion from `partial.Result` (e.g. to `Option` or `Either`), and there are
+    [conversions to Cats types](cookbook.md#cats-integration) but you encouraged to convert them yourself
+    to whatever data format you use to representing errors

+!!! tip

+    If you are wondering whether your case is for `Transformer` or `PartialTransformer` you can use the following rule
+    of thumb:

+      - quite often Chimney is used to convert to and from the domain model.
+The other side of the transformation might
+        be a model generated by Protocol Buffers, an ADT used as to generating JSON codecs, a model used to read/write
+        from the database, etc.
+      - then you almost always can convert a domain model into a DTO model - you can the use `Transformer` and consider
+        it a **domain encoder** of sort
+      - however when converting into domain model you might guard against different invalid inputs: empty `Option`s,
+        empty `String`s, values out of range - in such cases even if you wanted to be able to fail at one field, nested
+        somewhere in ADT, Partial Transformers can be considered **domain decoders**

+    In both of these cases, you might need to provide transformations for some types, buried in deep nesting, but often
+    Chimney would be able to use them to generate a conversion of a whole model.

 ## Upcasting and identity transformation

 If you transform one type into itself or into its supertype, it will be upcasted without any change.